ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 )

 @qml.qnode(dev)
-def circuit():
+def measure():
     """Measurement of the Y observable
-    using facilities provided by Pennylane.
+    using facilities provided by PennyLane.
     """
     # Prepare the state
     qml.Hadamard(wires = 0)